-Many relationships in the real world can be modelled via a function.
-The course MATH1002 introduces common functions used in the sciences, equips students with the tools of differential and integral calculus to analyse the properties of functions, and develops an understanding of the role of functions and calculus in real-world systems.
+Many relationships in the real world can be modelled via a mathematical function of one or more variables.
+This course introduces common functions of one variable used in the sciences, equips students with the tools of differential and integral calculus to analyse the properties of such functions, and develops an understanding of the role of functions and calculus in real-world systems.

-This course is suitable for students with a background in high-school algebra but who have not studied, or who have not succeeded in, the 2-Unit or higher mathematics courses at the HSC level.
+This course is suitable for students with a background in high-school mathematics who have not studied, or who have not succeeded in, 2 unit or higher mathematics courses at HSC level.

-1. Mathematical skills in algebra, differential calculus and integral calculus
+1. apply skills in algebra, differential calculus and integral calculus to solve mathematical problems

-3. Knowledge of the properties of the common mathematical functions of a single real variable
+3. recall and apply properties of common functions of a single real variable to solve mathematical problems

 HSC General Mathematics, or MATH1001, or equivalent.

 Quiz: Class quiz

 Face to Face On Campus 4 hour(s) per Week for Full Term